What does your ERP solution have to do with your cybersecurity risk?28 Jan 2020 | by Brett Mundell

-Leading and progressive ERP vendors are always developing and refining their offering and often have more frequent update cycles that are automatically applied via the cloud.
+Leading and progressive ERP vendors are always developing and refining their offerings and often have more frequent update cycles that are automatically applied via the cloud.

 Cyber criminals and hackers are always adjusting their methods and looking for new vulnerabilities.
 Some businesses invest in continual cybersecurity monitoring of their ERP environment, regular audits and usually have a response plan in place should a breach occur.

-If you’re in a regulated industry, you might consider ERP vendors that can offer cloud platform in a privately hosted environment—giving you both speed, agility and customised security.
+If you’re in a regulated industry, you might consider ERP vendors that can offer cloud platforms in a privately hosted environment—giving you both speed, agility and customised security.